 You can practice with words like "red," "run," or "rabbit."
 Repeat these words slowly, paying close attention to your tongue and lip positions.

 Native English speakers produce the "V" sound by lightly touching the upper teeth to the lower lip.
-This contact creates a slight obstruction of airflow needed to achieve this sound.
-The "W" sound, on the other hand, is produced without any contact between the tongue or teeth.
+This contact creates a slight obstruction of airflow needed to achieve this fricative sound.
+The "W" sound, on the other hand, is a glide produced without any contact between the tongue or teeth.

 VIDEO